-8.5.1 Password Policy (if not covered in other policies)
+8.5.1 Password Policy

-- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - From Year 3 all learners are provided with their own unique username and private passwords to access our systems; learners are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - Use a separate password for your work and personal accounts. - Change their passwords regularly. - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time. - Use two-factor/two-step verification for all accounts which have access to personal or sensitive operational data and functions. - o If you use a deny list for automatic blocking of common passwords, use a password with at least 8 characters.
-If you do not use a deny list, use a password with at least 12 characters or a biometric test.
-The National Cyber Security Centre recommends using passwords made up of 3 random words.
-Enforce account lockouts after a number of failed attempts and require service provider or network manager permission to unlock. - Store passwords securely.
+- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - From Year 2 all learners are provided with their own unique username and private passwords to access our systems; learners are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - Change their passwords at the start and mid-point of the year. - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.

+Use two-factor/two-step verification for all accounts which have access to personal or sensitive operational data and functions.